K4WAK1/K4WAK1/README.md

-- 👋 Hi, I’m Himmel
+- 👋 Hi, I’m aufarist
-- 👀 I’m interested in website develop
+- 👀 I’m interested in game develop
-- 🌱 I’m currently learning on polimedia
+- 🌱 I’m currently learning on university of indraprasta pgri
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me 081223473445

 <!---
 K4WAK1/K4WAK1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.